 print(result) # Result: [1, 3, 5, 7]

-In this example, the slice starts at index 1, ends at index 8 (non-inclusive), and uses a step of 2
+In this example, the slice starts at index 1, ends at index 8 (exclusive), and uses a step of 2

 , taking every second element from the start to the specified end.

-By using negative indexes at the beginning of the slice, elements are extracted from the end of the list.
+When using negative indices at the start of the slice, elements are extracted from the end of the list.

 last_three = numbers[-3:] # Extracts the last three elements: [7, 8, 9]